H2OKing89/shelfr/docs/reference/naming/NAMING_PIPELINE.md

 # Naming Processing Pipeline

-> The full cleaning pipeline and order of operations for MAMFast naming.
+> The full cleaning pipeline and order of operations for Shelfr naming.

 ## Related Documentation